rlezametav/hadoop_rl/README.md

 ## How to Run Your Own Jobs

 Using `Eclipse` or other IDEs to generate a `jar` file.
-Copy it to `jobs/jars`.
-For example, if your `jar` file name is `HellowWord.jar` and it is in the `jobs/jars`.
+Copy it to `./jobs/jars`.
+For example, if your `jar` file name is `HelloWorld.jar` and it is in the `./jobs/jars`.
 The following command will submit your job to Hadoop.
 ```
-./hadoop jar jars/HellowWord.jar HellowWord /input /output
+./hadoop jar jars/HelloWorld.jar HelloWorld /input /output
 ```

 And your data will go to `./jobs/data`, then using `./hdfs dfs -copyFromLocal` to copy it to HDFS.

+# Credits
+The repo is inspired by [@big-data-europe](https://github.com/big-data-europe/docker-hadoop).
+Without their work, it may take me days to get this done.